steski/void-packages/Manual.md

 defined in `reverts` must be lesser than the one defined in `version`.
 example: `reverts="2.0_1 2.0_2"`

+- `shlib_provides` A white space separated list of additional sonames the package provides on.
+This appends to the generated file rather than replacing it.

-- `alternatives` A white space separated list of supported alternatives the package provides.
+- `shlib_requires` A white space separated list of additional sonames the package requires.
-A list is composed of three components separated by a colon: group, symlink and target. i.e `alternatives="vi:/usr/bin/vi:/usr/bin/nvi ex:/usr/bin/ex:/usr/bin/nvi-ex"`.
+This appends to the generated file rather than replacing it.

+- `skip_extraction` A list of filenames that should not be extracted in the `extract` phase.
+This must match the basename of any url defined in `${distfiles}`.
+Example `skip_extraction="foo-${version}.tar.gz"`.

+- `subpackages` A white space separated list of subpackages (matching `foo_package()`) to override the guessed list.
+Only use this if a specific order of subpackages is required, otherwise the default would work in most cases.

+- `wrksrc` The directory name where the package sources are extracted, by default set to `${pkgname}-${version}`.

 <a id="repositories"></a>
-#### Repositories
+### Repositories

 <a id="repo_by_branch"></a>
 ##### Repositories defined by Branch